Your children are not your children.

 that His arrows may go swift and far.

 Let your bending in the archer's hand be for gladness;

 For even as He loves the arrow that flies,

 so He loves also the bow that is stable.

 Kim Hernandez Valdes

 Kim Hernandez Valdes obtained her Bachelor’s Degree in Social Work from Iona College in New Rochelle, New York in 2000.
-She received her M.A in Community Counseling from Argosy University, Atlanta 2011 and a Play Therapy Certificate for 150 hours of play therapy hours from Capella University in 2013 and many, many hours of training in sand tray play or other training in play therapy.
+She received her M.A in Community Counseling from Argosy University, Atlanta in 2011 and a Play Therapy Certificate for 150 hours of play therapy hours from Capella University in 2013 and many hours of training in sand tray play and play therapy.

 Kim is a Cuban American born in Yonkers, New York to two parents who arrived here after Fidel Castro took over Cuba in 1959.
 Her family sought political asylum during the beginning of this Cuban Era that had a major impact on generations today.
 Kim is a wife and mother of two young adult graduates of Georgia Tech and UGA.
 Her role of wife and mother of 25 years has been her most important life experience that has supported her growth and healing in life's journey.
 Her passions include painting and reading spiritual works, fiction, fantasy, and mythology.